The Spunky Curl Logo

 OX Expeditions

-Booking the Acatenango Volcano overnight hike with OX Expeditions was an easy decision.
-The company's informative website answered all of our questions about gear, extra costs, and timelines.
+There are numerous tour operators in Antigua with varying price points.
+OX Expeditions falls on the mid-high scale in terms of cost and we felt the professional company was worth every penny.
+The informative website answered all of our questions about gear, prices, food, and timelines.
 We even scored a 10% discount after an email inquiry!

 Cost Breakdown